Osher Lifelong Learning Institute

 You can deliver the form and your $35 check made payable to Duke University to the Bishop's House or you can mail them to OLLI at Duke, Box 90700, Durham, NC 27708.

 Membership dues are non-refundable.

-Registration opens at 9:00 am on Tuesday, August 8.
-There are many ways to register.
+Registration opens at 9:00 am on Tuesday, December 5.
+There are several ways to register.

 Before registration day, make sure your web browser has been updated to a recent version.
 (Internet Explorer 11 or later, Firefox 27 and later, Safari 7 and later, Chrome 30 and later).

 Not sure which version of browser you have?

 You can check the version of your browser using these instructions:

 - for Google Chrome (click on the link for Chrome or scroll down the page)

 Our website offers different ways to search courses:

 - Advanced Course Search.
 The most direct way to find your course is to go to learnmore.duke.edu, click on the link for “Search Courses” located on the second horizontal menu at the far right, and enter either the four-digit course number or a portion of the name.
 Click on the link to the class, click on the Add to Cart button, and follow steps to checkout.
 (If you are on a different page, the “Search Courses” link may not be visible, but there is always an “Advanced Course Search” link at the bottom of the page that you can use in the same way.)